lua4web/refser/README.md

 ## Output format

-Output format is developed to be easily read by computer, not human, but it still can be used for debugging reasons, if necessary.
+Output format is developed to be easily read by computer, not human, but it still can be used for debugging purposes, if necessary.

 * `nil` is saved as `n`.
 * `true` and `false` are saved as `T` and `F`, respectively.